 Staff Contact: Dr S.S.
-Leong

-Prerequisites: MATH1032 or MATH1042, MECH1300 or
+Leong S1 or S2 L2 T1 Prerequisites: MATH1032 or MATH1231 or MATH1042 or MATH1241, MECH1300 or MECH0360 Note/s: Excluded MECH0430

 Kinetics of systems of particles; plane steady mass flow.
 Plane kinematics and kinetics of rigid bodies: moment of inertia; motion relative to translating and rotating frames of reference; equations of motion; work and energy, impulse and momentum.
 Virtual work for static and dynamic systems.
 Kinematics and kinetics of simple mechanisms.